 Our future plans

 The way in which social care services are provided in England is changing rapidly.
-The introduction of “Personalisation” is driving a model of social care where the individual is in control and at the centre of the services they receive.
+Since the introduction of “Personalisation” within adult social care it is driving a model of social care where the individual is in control and at the centre of the services they receive.

-This is the only type of service that About Me delivers.
-Our future plans are all geared towards expanding, giving more people with a sensory impairment greater choice and control over the delivery of their social care services.
+With the implementation of the Care Act 2014 our future plans are all geared towards expanding, giving more people with a sensory impairment greater choice and control over the delivery of their social care services.

 We are particularly keen to further increase the number of people we serve who have a sensory impairment with additional needs.
 We can offer alternatives to traditional services which enable people to remain in their local area and get involved with their communities.
 By providing the appropriate care and support, we can meet the individual’s needs and together work towards achieving their aspirations.